aio-libs/aiohttp/docs/client_reference.rst

    :param bool allow_redirects: If set to ``False``, do not follow redirects.
                                 ``True`` by default (optional).

-   :param aiohttp.protocol.HttpVersion version: Request http version (optional)
+   :param aiohttp.protocol.HttpVersion version: Request HTTP version (optional)

    :param bool compress: Set to ``True`` if request has to be compressed
                          with deflate encoding.